Home » Top Tips » Medical Conditions » Diabetes and Kidneys » Kidney Cysts | Causes, Symptoms, Treatment

 Kidney cysts are round pouches of fluid that form on or in the kidneys.
 Most often, kidney cysts are a type called simple kidney cysts.
 Simple kidney cysts aren’t cancer and rarely cause problems.

 It is not clear what causes simple kidney cysts.
-And its normal to have 3 or more cysts in each kidney after the age of 30 years.
+And it is normal to have 3 or more cysts in each kidney after the age of 30 years.

 Symptoms

-Simple kidney cysts usually don’t cause symptoms.
+Simple kidney cysts usually do not cause symptoms.
 But if a simple kidney cyst grows large enough, symptoms may include: dull pain in the back or side, or fever (if they get infected; this is unusual).

 Causes